What is in this leaflet

 - medicines to suppress your immune system, such as azathioprine, tacrolimus, cyclosporin and mycophenolate

 - any other medicines to treat rheumatoid arthritis, psoriatic arthritis or ulcerative colitis.

-XELJANZ should not be taken with some medicines to treat rheumatoid arthritis such as Cimzia or Humira, but can be taken with medicines such as methotrexate, leflunomide and sulfasalazine.
+XELJANZ must not be taken with some medicines to treat rheumatoid arthritis or psoriatic arthritis such as certolizumab or adalimumab, but can be taken with medicines such as methotrexate, leflunomide and sulfasalazine.